-Nick doesn’t say that he does not think there will be too many dry bits.
+Nick doesn’t say he’s not sure there will be too many dry bits.

 They set off in the direction that Nick saw the walkers take.
 They climb steeply through thick woodland.
 Nick becomes nervous about the lack of grip of Savannah’s canvas shoes on the wet leaves.
 After a few skids, she slips and falls.
 He helps her up.
 This is the first bodily contact that they have had.
 Nick feels excited by it.
 He is not sure how Savannah feels, but she did not appear to resist.

-As they near the top Nick begins to find the weight of his rucksack a struggle.
+As they near the top, Nick begins to find the weight of his rucksack a struggle.
 They reach a clearing and stop to look down at the lake.
 It begins to drizzle.
 The picnic blanket seems a little superfluous now.
 They exchange glances and press on.
 Neither of them wants to be the first to suggest they turn back.
-On the path down to the boathouse Nick maintains over and over that this rain was not forecast.
-They could shelter in the boathouse, but having consulted his sodden Best One Hundred Wildlife Walks Nick says it is accessible only by boat.
-Eventually the driving rain that sets in forces them to return to the car park.
-The trekking umbrella offers little protection and they get soaked.
+On the path down to the boathouse, Nick maintains over and over that this rain was not forecast.
+They could shelter in the boathouse, but having consulted his sodden Best One Hundred Wildlife Walks, Nick sees it is accessible only by boat.
+Eventually, the driving rain that sets in forces them to return to the car park.
+The trekking umbrella offers little protection, and they get soaked.

 Having dried off a bit with the bank of beach towels Nick has brought, they share the picnic in the intimacy of his car.

 ‘These four bean salad wraps are delicious,’ says Savannah.
 ‘Did you make them yourself?’

 Nick is pleased he took the cellophane wrappers off and repacked them in paper bags.
 ‘Sorry they are a bit squashed,’ he says.
 ‘It must have happened when the shoulder bag fell onto the rocks at the bottom of the hill back there.’